 - Evidence of family size (birth certificates, adoption records, foster care papers)

 Housing & Urban Development

-The Veterans Administration (V.A.) provides housing assistance to former service members and their surviving spouses.
-The VA benefits help veteran families to buy, refinance, build, improve, and update homes.
+The VA benefits help veteran families buy, refinance, build, fix up, and improve their homes.

-- Home loans with smaller down payment requirements
+- Home loans that don’t need as big of a down payment

 Department of Agriculture

 The U.S. Department of Agriculture (USDA) offers help to rural Americans to buy homes and improve or repair them.
 Single parents living in specific country areas who meet the income rules may qualify.

 The USDA also provides financing to help elderly, disabled, or low-income people in rural apartment buildings pay their rent.